pbinkley/rcb-manual/sections/14-conclusion.md

 to far-reaching changes in the intellectual standards of scholarship.
-At the same time the prospect that a scholar may be able to have material that was otherwise inaccessible brought to him, and that he&nbsp;{%- include columnbreak.html canvas=366 col=2 -%}&nbsp;may be able to communicate to his colleagues writings that he has hitherto been unable to communicate to them, open the way to new intellectual opportunities.
+At the same time the prospect that a scholar may be able to have material that was otherwise inaccessible brought to him, and that he {% include columnbreak.html canvas=366 col=2 %} may be able to communicate to his colleagues writings that he has hitherto been unable to communicate to them, open the way to new intellectual opportunities.
 An analysis of